uufinance/data/docs/wrds/index.md

 ### Step 4: Complete the Registration Form

 Fill in the required details.
 Note that **usernames are permanent** and cannot be modified once you have requested your account.
-Check with your institution's representative if there are any username requirements before creating your account.

 ### Step 5: Wait for Approval